lazycloud0/Probability_Calculator/README.md

 ### Frontend

-- **src/App.tsx**: Main React component.
+- **App.tsx**: Main React component.
-- **src/components**: Directory containing React components.
+- **components**: Directory containing React components.
   - **ProbabilityCalculator.tsx**: Component for the probability calculator.
-- **src/styles**: Directory containing CSS files.
+- **styles**: Directory containing CSS files.
   - **index.css**: Main CSS file.
-- **src/setupTests.ts**: Setup file for Jest and testing-library configurations.
+- **setupTests.ts**: Setup file for Jest and testing-library configurations.

 ### Why This Setup?

-1. **Express Framework**: Chosen for its simplicity and flexibility in building server-side applications.
+**Express Framework**: Chosen for its simplicity and flexibility in building server-side applications.
-2. **React**: Component-based architecture for a dynamic UI.
+**React**: Component-based architecture for a dynamic UI.
-3. **Modular Structure**: The project is organized into routes, controllers, and services to promote separation of concerns and maintainability.
+**Modular Structure**: The project is organized into routes, controllers, and services to promote separation of concerns and maintainability.
-4. **Helmet**: Used for setting various HTTP headers to enhance security.
+**Helmet**: Used for setting various HTTP headers to enhance security.
-5. **CORS**: Configured to allow requests from the frontend running on `http://localhost:3000`.
+**CORS**: Configured to allow requests from the frontend running on `http://localhost:3000`.
-6. **Body-Parser**: Middleware to parse incoming request bodies in JSON format.
+**Body-Parser**: Middleware to parse incoming request bodies in JSON format.
-7. **Environment Variables**: Managed using `dotenv` to keep configuration separate from the codebase.
+**Environment Variables**: Managed using `dotenv` to keep configuration separate from the codebase.
+**Tailwind CSS**: For efficient and customizable styling using utility classes.
+**Axios**: For making HTTP requests with a simple and promise-based API.
+**Jest**: JavaScript testing framework for comprehensive and efficient testing.
+**Winston**: For versatile and configurable logging.

 ### Future Improvements